Blackballing

 Blackballing is a rejection in a traditional form of secret ballot, where a white ball or ballot constitutes a vote in support and a black ball signifies opposition.
-The system is typically used where an organization's rules provide that one or two objections, rather than an at-least-50% share of votes, are sufficient to defeat a proposition.
+The system is commonly used where an organization's rules provide that one or two objections, rather than a percentage of the vote (for example, more than 50%), are sufficient to defeat a proposition.
 Since the seventeenth century, these rules have commonly applied to elections to membership of many gentlemen's clubs and similar institutions such as Masonic lodges and fraternities.

+The principle of such election rules in a club is that it tends to preserve the current ethos of the club by ensuring that candidates are congenial to (almost) all the existing members.
+As a public difference of opinions could be divisive, the election is secret.

+In America, members of fraternal clubs often voted at their meetings without paper ballots as early as the 17th century.
+In order to progress, votes had to be unanimous in nature, as a single vote against was enough to apply veto.
+A blackball box was used instead of paper ballots for this reason.